staten-island-tech/object-oriented-adventures-luna/readme.md

 Currency name: Crystals

 Player earns crystals from doing missions and defeating enemies.
-They can use those crystals to pull characters, items.
+They can use those crystals to buy stars to pull characters, and items.
 One star costs 160 crystals.
 Every character has different rates.
 Pulls are random - can get either nothing, four-star, or five-star (rare)